 Parents and care providers should be advised that travel with children and infants is much more enjoyable when the number of journeys in a single trip is limited; travel time is kept relatively short; and travel delays are anticipated.
 Planning for delays and other problems should include bringing new or favorite toys or games for distraction, and carrying extra food and drink, changes of clothing, and fever medications.

 Medical Care During Travel

 It is useful to obtain the names and addresses of local health care providers at the family's destination.
 This is available from travel medicine practitioners or from the membership directory of the International Society of Travel Medicine.
 The International Association for Medical Assistance to Travelers website (www.iamat.org) is another useful resource with a worldwide directory of providers proficient in English.
 Travel insurance is highly encouraged.
 Insurance providers not only cover medical care at the destination, but provide 24-hour help lines with information regarding English-speaking physicians and hospitals, and can arrange and pay for evacuation to a medical facility that provides necessary treatment if not available locally.
 In emergencies, parents and caretakers should take their children to the largest medical facility in the area, which is more likely to have a pediatric unit and trauma services.

 Trauma is the most common cause of morbidity and mortality in traveling children.
-Parents should rent larger, safer vehicles, and ...
+Parents should rent larger, safer vehicles, and use car seats ...